Vaibhav871/devops-task/README.md

   Simplifies running and testing containerized apps in a production-like environment locally.

 ### Automation Script
-The `deploy.sh` script automates building, tagging, and pushing Docker images to Docker Hub, updating the Compose file, and starting services.
+The `script.sh` script automates building, tagging, and pushing Docker images to Docker Hub, updating the Compose file, and starting services.

 ---